4iG : Transactions with Treasury Shares | MarketScreener

 on treasury share transaction

-4iG Public Limited Company ("4iG") hereby informs the participants of the capital market that 4iG in the framework of exchange trading concluded on 01st of June 2022 acquired 25,000 dematerialised ordinary shares at an average price of HUF 779.7010.- per share, and 12.
-000 dematerialised ordinary shares at an average price of HUF 779.3750.- per share of series A with the face value of HUF 20, - from its own share portfolio on the Budapest Stock Exchange with the assistance of Equilor Befektetési Zrt. as investment service provider ("Transaction").
+4iG Public Limited Company ("4iG") hereby informs the participants of the capital market that 4iG in the framework of exchange trading concluded on 03rd of June 2022 acquired 22,727 dematerialised ordinary shares at an average price of HUF 818.34 per share of series A with the face value of HUF 20, - from its own share portfolio on the Budapest Stock Exchange with the assistance of Equilor Befektetési Zrt. as investment service provider ("Transaction").

 4iG Plc.